-Native to Japan’s northernmost main island, Santouka Hokkaido Ramen has dozens of locations around the globe—including Harvard Square and Back Bay.
-While several styles are represented, the signature is the “shio” (salt) broth, known for its silky texture and comparative lightness.
+Native to Japan’s northernmost main island, Santouka Hokkaido Ramen has dozens of locations around the globe—including Harvard Square, Allston, and Back Bay.
+While several ramen styles are represented on the menu, the signature shio (salt) broth is known for its silky texture and comparative lightness.
 If you’d like to make it heartier, you can always order extra pork and a soft-boiled egg to your bowl.
-Just be prepared to wait for a seat at the pocket-sized Back Bay branch.
+All Santouka locations are open for dining in and takeout.

-Sapporo Ramen has two locations, but the pint-sized outpost inside Cambridge’s Porter Exchange is our favorite.
-It’s known to draw a crowd, but your prize for waiting it out is a cheap bowl of noodles in a hearty broth topped with sliced or ground pork.
+Another ramen destination in Porter Square is a pint-sized counter inside Cambridge’s Porter Exchange food hall.
+Sapporo Ramen is known to draw a crowd, but your prize for waiting it out is a cheap bowl of noodles in a hearty broth topped with sliced or ground pork.
 You can also order delivery via the third-party app of your choice.
 Don’t forget to add on an order of Sapporo’s excellent steamed Roast Pork Buns.

 Newton Centre’s Little Big Diner has all the hallmarks of a great new-wave noodle shop: tiny size, cool art, and some of the Boston area’s best ramen.
 From the same team behind Newton neighborhood faves Jinny’s Pizzeria and Sycamore (itself a place we go to for noodles), LBD’s menu hits the right notes of flavor, fanciness, and fun.
 We love the indulgent Chef’s Ultra Ramen packed with all the toppings: chashu pork, chili-ground pork, and grilled chicken thigh.
 The tight quarters and no-reservations policy once made long waits inevitable, but now that you can also order takeout online, it’s never been easier to snag a bowl of ramen.